LLNL/b-mpi3/README.md

 In practice it is observable that for most MPI operations the "state" of the communicator can change in time.
 Even if after the operation the communicator seems to be in the same state as before the call the operation itself changes, at least briefly, the state of the communicator object.
 This internal state can be observed from another thread even through undefined behavior, even if transiently.
-Internal buffers or sockets could be used, or flags could be set internally, there no sure way to know exactly how this state changes, it is even reasonable that internal optimizations could use a hidden state.
-A common situation is that messages with in the same communicator are intermixed, but worst things can happen.
+A plausible model to explain this behavior is that internal buffers are used by individual communicators during communication.

 In modern C++, this is enough to mark communicator operations non-`const` (i.e. an operation than can be applied only on a mutable instance of the communicator).